 Are you planning to create a new photography studio and you are not sure where to begin?
 Or do you already own a Photography Studio and you are looking to expand your camera gear and equipment?

 Either you are a beginner or a professional photographer, choosing the right gear for your photo studio may take a while.
 You need to research and find out what works best for you and your space for the kind of photography you do!

 Before you start looking for camera gear and equipment, you should take a look what other professionals use in their photo studios.
 MisterLocation is a great website to check different kinds of spaces either you live in big cities like in Berlin, Germany, London, UK or New York, USA.

 After doing your research you will have an understanding of the space and the equipment you need.
-In this article you will find tips for beginners and advanced photographers on camera gear and other essential tools a photo studio needs.
+In this article you will find tips for beginners and professional photographers on camera gear and other essential tools a photo studio needs.

 Equipment List for Photography Studios